-The Aboriginal Parties for the project area are the Iman People # 2 (QC97/55) and Mandandanji (QC08/10).
-In accordance with the Aboriginal Cultural Heritage Act 2003, MetroCoal will commence negotiations with the two groups in relation to the preparation of agreed Cultural Heritage Management Plans for the project.
+The Aboriginal Parties for the project area are the Iman People # 2 (QC97/55), Mandandanji (QC08/10) and Barunggam (previously registered claim (QC99/004)).
+In accordance with the Aboriginal Cultural Heritage Act 2003, MetroCoal will commence negotiations with the three groups in relation to the preparation of agreed Cultural Heritage Management Plans for the project.
 The CHMP will include provisions for a cultural heritage survey prior to the development of the mine and associated infrastructure.